 7. Is there an “ideal” order in which you should teach your child the alphabet?

-But there are a couple of researchers who have given it a go, based on one or more principles set out above:
+But there are a couple of researchers and publishers who have given it a go, based on one or more principles set out above:

 A. Lehr (2000) (lower-case, based principally on the order of speech-sound acquisition in children):